abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Pointed functor in Set](../06_functors/pointed_functor_set.svg)

 What does it take for this diagram to commute?
-It means that the you have two equivalent routes for reaching from the top-left diagonal to the bottom-right diagonal i.e. that applying any function between any two types ($a \to b$), followed by the lifting function ($b \to F\ b$), is equivalent to applying the lifting function first ($a \to F\ a$), and then the mapped version of the original function second ($F\ a \to F\ b$).
+It means that when you have two equivalent routes for reaching from the top-left diagonal to the bottom-right diagonal i.e. that applying any function between any two types ($a \to b$), followed by the lifting function ($b \to F\ b$), is equivalent to applying the lifting function first ($a \to F\ a$), and then the mapped version of the original function second ($F\ a \to F\ b$).

 The list functor is pointed, because such a function exist for the list functor - it is the function $a \to [\ a\ ]$ that puts every value in a "singleton" list.
 So, for every function between simple types, such as the function $length:\ string \to number$ we have a square like this one.